Bukovina: Austrian Empire

-The Austrian Empire occupied Bukovina in October 1774.
+Austria occupied Bukovina in October 1774.
 Following the First Partition of Poland in 1772, the Austrians claimed that they needed it for a road between Galicia and Transylvania.
 Bukovina was formally annexed in January 1775.
 On 2 July 1776, at Palamutka, Austrians and Ottomans signed a border convention, Austria giving back 59 of the previously occupied villages, retaining 278 villages.

 Bukovina was a closed military district (1775–1786), then the largest district, Bukovina District (first known as the Czernowitz District), of the Austrian constituent Kingdom of Galicia and Lodomeria (1787–1849).
-On 4 March 1849, Bukovina became a separate Austrian Kronland 'crown land' under a Landespräsident (not a Statthalter, as in other crown lands) and was declared the Herzogtum Bukowina (a nominal duchy, as part of the official full style of the Austrian Emperors).
+On 4 March 1849, Bukovina became a separate Austrian Kronland 'crown land' under a Landespräsident (not a Statthalter, as in other crown lands) and was declared the Duchy of Bukovina Herzogtum Bukowina (a nominal duchy, as part of the official full style of the Austrian Emperors).
 In 1860 it was again amalgamated with Galicia but reinstated as a separate province once again on 26 February 1861, a status that would last until 1918.

 In 1849 Bukovina got a representative assembly, the Landtag (diet).
 The Moldavian nobility had traditionally formed the ruling class in that territory.
 In 1867, with the re-organization of the Austrian Empire as the Austro-Hungarian Empire, it became part of the Cisleithanian or Austrian territories of Austria-Hungary and remained so until 1918.

 Late 19th to early 20th centuries

-The 1871 and 1904 jubilees held at Putna Monastery, near the tomb of Ștefan cel Mare, have constituted tremendous moments for Romanian national identity in Bukovina.
-Since gaining its independence, Romania envisioned to incorporate this province, that Romanians likewise considered historic, which, as a core of the Moldavian Principality, was of a great historic significance to its history and contained many prominent monuments of its art and architecture.
+The 1871 and 1904 celebrations held at Putna Monastery, near the tomb of Stephen the Great, constituted tremendous moments for Romanian national identity in Bukovina.
+Since gaining its independence, the Kingdom of Romania had had designs on incorporating this province into its new Kingdom.
+Romanians considered it to be a core part of the old Principality of Moldavia, and of great significance to its history.
+It contained many prominent historical Moldavian monuments, art and architecture and remained a strong cultural anchor for Moldavians in particular.

-During the Habsburg period, the Ukrainians increased their numbers in the north of the region, while in the south the Romanian nationality kept its vast majority.
+During the Habsburg period, the Ukrainian population increased in the north of the region, while in the south the ethnic Romanian population remained the majority population.
 The Austrians "managed to keep a balance between the various ethnic groups."
-In the 1880 census, there were 239,690 Ruthenians and Hutzuls, or roughly 41.5% of the population of the region, while Romanians were second with 190,005 people or 33%, a ratio that remained more or less the same until World War I. The percentage of Romanians fell from 85.3% in 1774 to 34.1% in 1910.
+In the 1880 census, there were 239,690 Ruthenians and Hutzuls, or roughly 41.5% of the regions population, while Romanians were second with 190,005 people or 33%, a ratio that remained more or less the same until World War I. The percentage of Romanians fell from 85.3% in 1774 to 34.1% in 1910.
 Ruthenians is an archaic name for Ukrainians, while the Hutsuls are a regional Ukrainian subgroup.